|The Ontario Provincial Police, Canada

 Q. Someone said I should go to AA.

 A. Congratulations.
 Alcoholics Anonymous (AA) is just one of many "Twelve-Step" programs designed to help people with problems ranging from substance abuse to personal and relationship issues.
 They are not "religious."
 Go to AA if you're an alcoholic--you know if you are.
 Go to one of the others (such as Emotions Anonymous) if you're not.
 They can help tremendously with stress, emotional issues and relationships.

 Q. What is post traumatic stress disorder (PTSD)?

 ||Photo by Female Officer

-A. There are many.
-The following is one of many you can find on the internet.
+A. The following is one of many references you can find on the internet.
 It is provided only for your general reference—don’t self diagnose!
 If you feel you may be suffering the effects of PTSD, depression or any other condition that has you “off bubble,” seek professional advice.

 Q. Does PTSD have to be caused by one big event?